 One of the most important festivals of India, Lohri.
 Mostly celebrated in the North India.
 Generally celebrated by the Sikhs and Hindus.
 This day marks the end of winter solstice and begins with the rabi crop harvesting.
 Celebrated on January 13th every year, this festival is the favorite of all and is celebrated with huge enthusiasm and zeal.

-Happy Lohri – Date, History, Significance & Celebration
+Happy Lohri Festival – Date, History, Significance & Celebration

-People get ready and wear beautiful and colourful attires to celebrate Lohri.
+People get ready and wear beautiful and colourful attires to celebrate Lohri (wiki).
 They sing and dance around the bonfire they lit and welcome the days of happiness and warm temperatures after cold and dark winters.

 Digging into the history of Lohri, the word Lohri comes from the combination of words Loh and ri.
 Here Loh means big iron griddle, also known as tawa which is used to making chappatis in the kitchen for big feasts.